swallowcamel/nancywiki/Content-Negotiation.md

 ## Defining your own conventions using IConventions

-You can also create a class that implements the `IConventions` interface and in the `Initialise` method you add you conventions to the `AcceptHeaderCoercionConventions` property of the conventions that are passed in.
+You can also create a class that implements the `IConventions` interface and in the `Initialise` method you add your conventions to the `AcceptHeaderCoercionConventions` property of the conventions that are passed in.

-Nancy will locate all implementation of the interface and wire up the conventions, before they are passed onto the `ConfigureConventions` method of the bootstrapper.
+Nancy will locate all implementations of the interface and wire up the conventions, before they are passed onto the `ConfigureConventions` method of the bootstrapper.

 ## Automatic negotiation headers